1927-08-27a: ~AUDIO~---images---comment---transcript---notes---links---site navigation

 Do you know?

-We swimm better and better
+We swim better and better

 We got wetter and wetter